 Photograph your pieces outside in good daylight.
 Flash photography tends to under-expose black cast iron as the camera's programming attempts to avoid over-exposing light-colored backgrounds, resulting in the "murky black blob on a white bedsheet" phenomenon.

+Compose your photos so the item fills the camera frame.
 Show the entire piece from top to bottom, and both sides.
 Clearly feature any flaws in casting you observe, or any damage such as utensil marks, cracks, chips, rust, or pitting.
 Conversely, ultra-close-up photos that show the grain of the iron are of no real value.

 Don't be tempted to apply oil to your item to "enhance" its appearance in photos.
 Savvy buyers are suspicious that this practice serves only to hide flaws, and rightly so.